bcw222/chromium-website/site/chromium-os/developer-library/guides/portage/ebuild-faq/index.md

 the ebuild filename.

 When upgrading to a new version of the package (i.e. grabbing a newer version from upstream), then increase the ebuild version number (`foo-M.m.ebuild`).
+If upgrading to an upstream version, set the ebuild version number to match the upstream version.

-When changing the ebuild contents (i.e. applying a custom patch or fixing cross-compile issues), then increase the ebuild revision number (`foo-M.m-rN.ebuild`).
+When changing the ebuild contents (i.e. applying a custom patch or fixing cross-compile issues) without switching to a new upstream version, then increase the ebuild revision number (`foo-M.m-rN.ebuild`).
+If the ebuild has not yet had changes from its content for this version, start it at -r1 to represent the first revision atop the base version.

-When uprevving ebuilds, just rename the symlink (by convention, named as `*-r#.ebuild`), or create a new one, if it doesn't exist.
+All ebuild content changes are made in the ebuild file (`foo-M.m.ebuild`).
+To tell Portage that the revision has changed, we point a symlink with a revisioned name (`foo-M.m-r#.ebuild`) to the ebuild file.
+If this symlink exists, rename it with an incremented revision number.
+If it doesn't exist, create the symlink (with a revision number of -r1).
+When upreving to a new version, delete the symlink if it exists since there is not yet a revision atop the base ebuild for the new version.

 ```bash
 $ ls -l